picocms/Pico/about.md

 ```
 ---
-Title: Flower Sale
+Title: Welcome
+Description: |
+  Welcome to Sally's Flower Shop!
-Description: There's a special sale running this week at Sally's.
-Browse our catalog for more details.
+  There's a special sale running this week, browse our catalog for more details.
 Author: Sally Flora
 Date: 2016-05-10
 social: